andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 │   ├── messaging/           → Queues Apache Avro or Protocol Buffers DTOs │   └── ...
 ├── .../
 └── ICar.cs                  ← Never knows about EF Core
 ```

 **Important:**
-The domain interfaces and classes in the root package should never contain such technical DTO classes.
+The domain interfaces and classes in the root package should never depends on technical DTO classes.
-* All ORM classes (Entity, DbContext) live in `exchange/storage/`
+* All ORM classes (Entity, DbContext) live in `exchange/storage/` package
 * The package `exchange/storage/` can be used by `carpool/`, `payment/` not otherwise
-* Domain adapters (like `StoredCar` in `carpool/`) access `exchange/storage/`
+* Domain adapters (like `StoredCar` in `carpool/`) depends on DTOs of `exchange/storage/` package

 ### 5. Composition Root Pattern